-In fiscal year 2021, expenses incurred for capital asset acquisition and construction were approximately \$16.7 million.
-The Authority continued planning and construction on several projects in fiscal year 2021, such as: The Port Connector Road Project, North Harbor Ditch Project, Cotton Compress Water and Sewer Project, and several East Pier projects.
-Additionally, in fiscal year 2022, the Authority will begin FEMA related mitigation work for assets that were damaged during Hurricane Zeta.
+In fiscal year 2022, expenses incurred for capital asset acquisition and construction were approximately \$22.1 million.
+The Authority continued planning and construction on several projects in fiscal year 2022, such as: the Cotton Compress Water and Sewer Project, several East Pier projects including Shed 53 Ocean Aero facility, the Port of Gulfport Access Project, as well as the acquisition of parcels of land along U.S. Highway 90.
+Additionally, in fiscal year 2022 and continuing in FY 2023, the Authority is progressing with FEMA related mitigation work for assets that were damaged during Hurricane Zeta.